 Myth 4: You are not Dehydrated during Winter

-This is a common myth which leads to severe dehydration during winter.
-Use of humidifiers, room heaters lower the humidity in your home.
+This is a common myth that leads to severe dehydration during winter.
+The use of humidifiers, and room heaters lower the humidity in your home.
 As a result, you lose humidity from your breath and skin, thereby dehydrating your body.
-This is the reason why most of us notice the instances of dry eyes, skin irritation and chapped lips during winter.
-So, whether you are staying indoors or indulge in some winter sports, ensure that you drink enough water during winter.
+This is the reason why most of us notice instances of dry eyes, skin irritation, and chapped lips during winter.
+So, whether you are staying indoors or indulging in some winter sports, ensure that you drink enough water during winter.

 Myth 5: Thirst indicates you Need to Drink Water